MT8788 Processor

 8 ARM Cortex Cores comprised of; 4 High Speed ARM Cortex A73 at 2.0 GHz and 4 Low Power ARM Cortex A53 at 1.8 GHz in big.LITTLE configuration

-Cores are the ARM cortex processing cores within the SoC.
-There are two pairs of 4 cores in the MT8788.
+The cores are the ARM cortex processing cores within the SoC.
+The MT8788 has two pairs of four cores.

 4 of the cores are high-speed ARM Cortex A73 running at a very fast 2.0GHz